-The Nakuru County Childcare Facilities Bill has been dormant frees them to engage in other activities.
-The changes we have seen in the course of the project are that when evidence is since 2019.
-We convened a meeting in June 2023 with the shared with women, they develop a sense of awareness of county officials from the Departments of Health, Education, the challenges they face and are able to have more urgency and Social Services to discuss the best ways to bring the in making better decisions to support them in childcare and Childcare Facilities Bill back to the County Assembly for engagement in paid labor opportunities.
-Our work has made legislation.
-This Bill was first introduced to the County a difference in the County by providing current evidence Assembly in 2019 and only went through the first reading. on childcare provision.
-Through this evidence, policy Through the TWG, we have worked with the relevant county stakeholders have understood existing gaps in childcare officials to bring this Bill back to the floor of the County provision and what needs to be done.
-Assembly for discussion.
-We anticipate that the Bill will be subjected to the entire legislative process and finally Our engagement with various stakeholders also spurred assented to as an Act.
-As members of the TWG, we are also conversations on the importance of forging public-private working with the relevant officials to draft a Childcare Policy partnerships to support childcare provision in the county.
-A that will guide the provision and regulation of childcare critical outcome of the engagement with policy stakeholders services in the county.
-The processes of legislation of the is the formation of a technical working group (TWG) Childcare Bill and development of the Childcare Policy will comprising members from the relevant county departments. have long-term impacts because once they are successful, APHRC and Kidogo.
-The main aim of the TWG is to engage on they will guide childcare provision in the county.
+The Nakuru County Childcare Facilities Bill has been dormant since 2019.
+We convened a meeting in June 2023 with the county officials from the Departments of Health, Education, and Social Services to discuss the best ways to bring the Childcare Facilities Bill back to the County Assembly for legislation.
+This Bill was first introduced to the County Assembly in 2019 and only went through the first reading.
+Through the TWG, we have worked with the relevant county officials to bring this Bill back to the floor of the County Assembly for discussion.
+We anticipate that the Bill will be subjected to the entire legislative process and finally assented to as an Act.
+As members of the TWG, we are also working with the relevant officials to draft a Childcare Policy that will guide the provision and regulation of childcare services in the county.
+The processes of legislation of the Childcare Bill and development of the Childcare Policy will have long-term impacts because once they are successful, they will guide childcare provision in the county.